alanRom/graphology-traversal-iterator/README.md

 # Graphology Traversal Iterator
-Refactor BFS and DFS traversal libraries of Graphology to support the Iterator protocol instead of callbacks
+Refactored BFS and DFS traversal implementations of [`Graphology`](https://graphology.github.io) to support the JS Iterator protocol instead of callbacks

-Miscellaneous traversal functions to be used with [`graphology`](https://graphology.github.io).

 ## Installation